Menu

 When to See a Dermatologist

-• You’re not sure if it’s a skin tag
+• You’re unsure whether the growth is actually a skin tag

-• You want safe removal with minimal scarring
+• You want removal with minimal risk of scarring

 Final Thoughts